Axway/amplify-central/content/en/docs/amplify_relnotes/20211031_ampc_agents_relnotes.md

 ### Amplify Gateway agents enhancements

+* **Categorization of your API**.
+The discovery agent can be configured to map the API Tags to a Category on the Platform.
+An option allow the discovery agetn to create the missing category.
+For more information, go to [Use Discovery Agent to categorize your APIs](/docs/connect_manage_enviro/coonected_agent_common_reference/category_mapping)
+* **exclude api path from traffic**.
+The traceability agent configuration enables to disregard certain API path from being reported to the Platform.
+This feature is useful to exclude health checker APIs.
+For more information, refer to `TRACEABILITY_EXCEPTION_LIST` [variable definition](/docs/connect_manage_enviro/connect_api_manager/agent-variables)
+* Amplify central CLI has been updated to configure the agent with the proper "latest release".
+The Docker command as well as the EC2 instance start script are no more referring to "latest" tag but the latest official release tag.

 ### Amplify AWS Gateway agents enhancements

+* Amplify central CLI has been updated to configure the agent with the proper "latest release".
+The Docker command as well as the EC2 instance start script are no more referring to "latest" tag but the latest official release tag.

 ### Amplify Azure agents enhancements

+* Amplify central CLI has been updated to configure the agent with the proper "latest release".
+The Docker command as well as the EC2 instance start script are no more referring to "latest" tag but the latest official release tag.

 ### Amplify Istio agents enhancements

+* None

 ## Fixed issues

 The following agent issues are fixed in this update:

+* **Traceability connectivity connection failed, too many colons in address**.
+Previously when using a proxy to send transaction to platform, the agent was not able to parse properly the proxy url (`TRACEABILITY_PROXYURL`).
+Now the traceability agent can correctly connect to the Amplify platform using a proxy.

 ## Known limitations